 With quarterly local branch sales reports being analysed by head office, it is a pure numbers game.
 Bad numbers mean a failing management team in the local sales office.
 In normal trading conditions, for the average business, whether you are a district, country, or area sales office of a larger business it really does not matter.
 Numbers do not lie.

 What can be done to improve the local branch’s sales performance?
 It is no good just setting them sales targets that cannot be reached.
 They will push back and say it is impossible.
 There must be a reason why they are failing.
 You need to look at what that office does to promote its own sales force.

-The chances are it does extraordinarily little.
-It usually waits and hopes an enquiry lands, then converts that enquiry into a sale.
-There will be truly little probing of the under researched market segments to see where opportunities may lie.
+Chances are it does extraordinarily little.
+It usually waits and hopes for an enquiry to land, then converts that enquiry into a sale.
+There will be truly little probing of under researched market segments to see where opportunities may lie.
 The reason for that is it costs money and involves a thing called marketing or actual work.
 That goes outside the comfort zone.

 Local sales offices in large companies do not want to pay for marketing as it is perceived as being frivolous and the results cannot be seen the next day or next week.
 Plus in many cases marketing is not perceived to be their responsibility.
 Sometimes a certain marketing activity like case studies are unmeasurable unless you have a team of statisticians available.
 Or you restrict access to this information via onerous data opt-in forms to capture your readers details.

 Marketing is where you set your sales stall up at a marketplace.
 Not just any marketplace, but the marketplace you need to sell to.
 Exhibitions, trade fairs or just gatherings of the right people.
 In person or online.
 This means research.
 This is probably not be being carried out.
 The reason for that is it costs money and involves a thing called “talking to people” and recording their responses in a reporting system.
 More expense.
 The modern world shuns talking in favour of messaging.